Most important points from PSD2

 - You are protected against fraud- potential chargebacks

-Although PSD2 becomes national law on the 13th of January 2018, there will be a transition period at least until November 2018.
-This means that merchants, issuers, and acquirers have the possibility of not applying 2FA within the transition period.
-The final deadline for the 2FA requirement is not certain yet, we will keep you updated on this issue.
+Although PSD2 has become national law on the 13th of January 2018, there still is a transition period at least until September 2019.
+This means that merchants, issuers and acquirers have the possibility of not applying SCA within the transition period.
+The final deadline for the SCA measure is not certain yet, we will keep you updated on this issue.

-Recurring transactions (i.e.in the form of memberships, subscriptions etc.)3
+Recurring transactions (i.e. in the form of memberships, subscriptions etc.)4

 Contactless electronic payment transactions at point of sale (POS) but: